-- monitoring and recording data
+- monitoring, recording and sharing data

-- community education
+- delivering community education

-- community capacity building (training)
+- providing community capacity building (e.g. training)

 - research and science

 -Projects must be directly making positive changes to biodiversity conservation in Australia.